frenetic-lang/frenetic/guide/03-OxFirewall.md

 ```
 Applying `parse_payload` parses the packet into a series of nested
 frames.
 The easiest way to examine packet headers is to then use the
-[accessor functions] in the packet library.
+[header accessor functions] in the packet library.

 #### Programming Task